 A true bad-ass, Three aka “Sunshine” (Anthony Lemke) is the opposite of One which is why the two are often at odds.
 They develop a (grudging) like-hate relationship over the course of their journey.
 He is a mercenary through-and-through, is always looking out for himself, and learns that he needs others to survive.

 Ever-stoic and a master of the blade, Four aka “Slashy McStabberson” (Alex Mallari Jr.) has a calm demeanor that belies a ruthlessness that gives even his fellow crewmembers pause.
 He’s a man of few words who is a fierce opponent and an equally loyal and passionate friend.

 The mascot with a knack for mechanics, Five aka “Kid” (Jodelle Ferland) also has some mysterious abilities.
 What first seem like telepathic powers turn out to be jumbled memories — but whose memories are they?
 Easily bored, quick to mouth off, she is nevertheless a relative innocent amongst less savory company.

 On the surface, Six aka “Tiny” (Roger Cross) is a low-key bruiser and an imposing figure with a heart of gold.
 Despite the company he keeps, he is a man of integrity with little patience for nonsense.

 And finally, there’s The Android (Zoie Palmer).
 In personality, The Android is more butler-like than your typical robot and she’s an indispensible member of the crew and can control the ship’s system — an ability of which she isn’t shy about reminding everyone.
 An outsider among the ship’s human passengers, she is almost child-like in her earnest desire to fit in.

 What do you think?
 Do you like the Dark Matter TV show?
-Do you think it should be cancelled or renewed for another season?
+Do you think it should have been cancelled or renewed for a fourth season?